tthero/tthero-nand2tetris/01/README.md

 Common elementary logic gates are And, Or, Not, Xor, etc.  As some logic gates comprising of many Nand logic gates can become too packed and confusing to read, they will be abstracted instead and used as one of the components for several other logic gates, which are also known as composite gates.
 For example, Xor logic gate will be `And(Nand(a, b), Or(a, b))` instead of `Nand(Nand(Nand(a,b), Nand(Nand(a, a), Nand(b, b)), Nand(Nand(a,b), Nand(Nand(a, a), Nand(b, b)))` (Too ugly…).

 Hardware Description Language (HDL) is used as one modelling framework to plan and test a certain chip architecture in a computer.
-Using the program Hardware Simulator (and Logisim to create schematics of logic gates), various common logic gates can be made and tested virtually and easily while still be able to yield desired results which are comparable to hardware counterparts.
+Using the provided program Hardware Simulator (and [Logisim](http://www.cburch.com/logisim/) to create schematics of logic gates), various common logic gates can be made and tested virtually and easily while still be able to yield desired results which are comparable to hardware counterparts.

 ### NOT Gate
-Returns negation of input.
+Also known as "converter", it returns negation of input.
 `Not(in) = Nand(in, in)`

 ![NOT gate](pic/NOT.png)